Blog

 In 2016, the public named a ship Boaty McBoatface and the institution panicked.
 The same pattern is playing out in AI deployment right now.
 Lock it down or let it rip -- or build the trust layer.

-Knowledge sources passed as Claude API document blocks return citations linked to specific generated text.
+Knowledge sources passed as document blocks return citations linked to specific generated text.
 The portal renders cited claims with inline source badges, so owners can see exactly where every answer came from.

 Why We Don't Sanitize User Messages in Our AI Agent